 It's clear now.
 You never loved me.
 You fancied the idea of me, the exotic foreigner who kills for the State, who will die for the State.
 Everyone I slaughtered was someone who wanted your head on a pike.
-How comforting it must have been-protected by a hund there the loyal black warrior.
-What excited you was my strange story: enslaved youth redeemed by war, fantastic adventures, stories of freaks and miracles.
+How comforting it must have been-protected by a loyal black warrior.
+What excited you was my strange story: enslaved youth ruined by war then redeemed by it, fantastic adventures, stories of freaks and miracles.
+A confession known only to you, my wife.
 And you thought that was all there was to me-a useful myth, a fairy's tale cut to suit a princess' hunger for real life, not the dull existence of her home.